 Associate Dean of Admissions and Student Affairs, CCLCM

-Christine Warren, MD, MS, FAAD, Clinical Assistant Professor of Dermatology, is the Associate Dean of Admissions and Student Affairs at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, where she, as a member of the inaugural class, received her medical degree in 2009.
+Christine Warren, MD, MS, FAAD, Associate Professor of Dermatology, is the Associate Dean of Admissions and Student Affairs at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, where she, as a member of the inaugural class, received her medical degree in 2009.

 A medical dermatologist, Dr. Warren is dedicated to inspiring residents and medical students to stay in academics and is heavily involved in their education and training.